MicrosoftDocs/winrt-api/windows.ui.input.preview.injection/injectedinputmouseinfo_deltay.md

 ## -description

-Gets or sets the change in value of an x-coordinate since the last mouse wheel event.
+Gets or sets the change in the y-coordinate value of the mouse cursor.

 ## -property-value

-The number of notches or distance thresholds crossed since the last pointer event.
+The change in the y-coordinate value of the mouse cursor.
 The default value is 0.

 ## -remarks